cntoumas/cntoumas/README.md

 ## FPGA & Embedded Electronics Engineer

-> Christos is an FPGA development and Embedded Electronics engineer with hands-on expertise in RTL design, FPGA implementation, and digital verification as well as embedded development and measurements.
+> Christos is an FPGA development and Embedded Electronics engineer with hands-on expertise in RTL design, FPGA implementation, and digital verification as well as embedded development, measurements and signal processing algorithms.
 He has a strong background in C++ and Python, and showcases a performance optimization aptitude through his MSc thesis on benchmarking FPGA FFT architectures.

 ### 🛠️ Tech Stack